Simple Church Values

 Acts 2:42-47 — They devoted themselves… breaking bread in their homes… with glad and sincere hearts.

-This isn’t just about doing things together; it’s about doing life together.
-The early church wasn’t built on weekly services but on daily life.
-The kingdom family is formed in social settings, living rooms, during prayers, with kids, and at meals.
+The early church of scripture did not boast of weekly services but of daily life spent together.
+God’s family is formed in social settings, living rooms, and mealtimes.
 We can’t grow spiritually unless we’re connected through relationships.

 Romans 12:2 — "Be transformed by the renewing of your mind."